bholligan/dsp/05a-python.md

 # is the same as:
 f = lambda x: x*2
 ```
->> Lambda is often used with the map() function.
+>> Lambda can be used with the map() function.
 The inputs to a map are a function
 >> and a sequence, which allows an array of values to be processed by the lambda function.
->> This greatly condenses the amount of lines required to execute some lines of code.
 >> Map() returns an iterator that can be placed in a list with ease.
 ```python
 >>> a = [1, 2, 3]